I Feel a Little Fruity. Not That There’s Anything Wrong With That

 There were other wines for us to try – and believe me, we did.
 (And so did the cantankerous old lady, by the way.)
 A blush and a rose rounded out our morning.
 We ended up buying a bunch of other stuff too, like some of their homemade apple cider donuts which really hit the spot after such a copious amount of free wine.

 An interesting note about Bishops – they sell wine from other Connecticut wineries in their store.
 Notably, they had a large selection from Jones Family Winery way up in Shelton.
 I had never seen these places selling other’s wines before, so I asked about it and was told the Bishops family has been friendly with the Jones family since way back when.
 That’s cool, but I can report that on a later visit to Jones Winery, they did not sell any Bishops wine.
-Lame.
+(Maybe this is because Bishop’s is a grocery store and can do such things.)

 Let’s hope the apple spice wine and the peach melba stuff is as drinkable on Thanksgiving as we felt it was back on that lazy summer day (they were, which you can read about here).
 At the very least, Bishops does have one of the best logos of all the wineries in Connecticut as well.
 Granted, we didn’t get a logo wine glass with our tasting, but so what.
 It was f-r-e-e.*